DimPapaion/Image-Processing/README.md

-# Image-Processing
+# Image-Processing - 2D Convolution
 Gaussian, Salt and Pepper noise in images and Mean, Median filtering.
-The original rgb image is converted into Grayscale and then we apply Gaussian and Salt & Pepper noise.
+The original rgb image is converted into Grayscale and then we apply Gaussian and Salt & Pepper noise using 2D Convolution from scratch.
 ![img_2.png](resources/house.jpg)
 Gaussian Noise
 ![img_1.png](Results/Gray_Scale_Image.png)